matro7sh/myph/README.md

-  -f, --out string           output name (default "myph-out") -p, --process string       target process to inject shellcode to (default "cmd.exe") -s, --shellcode string     shellcode path (default "msf.raw") -v, --version              version for myph
+  -f, --out string           output name (default "myph-out") -p, --process string       target process to inject shellcode to (default "cmd.exe") -s, --shellcode string     shellcode path (default "msf.raw") -t, --technique string     shellcode-loading technique (allowed: CRT, CreateThread) (default "CRT") -v, --version              version for myph
 ```

+#### Methods

+This tool supports few methods for now, but aims to add more as time goes on:
+- CreateThread
+- CreateRemoteThread

-This tool uses the CRT method.
-If you don't know what that is, go check out [this repository](https://github.com/CMEPW/BypassAV) :)~
+If you don't know what that is about, go check out [this repository](https://github.com/CMEPW/BypassAV) :)~

-> Altough there is an OS version, Linux or MacOS are not supported !
+> Altough there is an OS version, Linux or MacOS are not supported yet !

+#### Example

 Generate a payload like so: